 Children can be challenging for many dogs to handle.

 If you have kids, especially small kids, then you want to make sure that you choose a dog breed that is typically good around children.

 However, keep in mind that obedience training and socialization are just as important as choosing the right breed when it comes to ensuring your dog gets along well with kids.

-Most dogs can be trained to do well with other pets, especially if you get them as puppies, but breeds with high prey drives might not necessarily be a good choice if you plan on having lots of little animals around.
+Most dogs can be trained to do well with other pets, especially if you get them as puppies.
+But breeds with high prey drives might not be a good choice if you plan on having other little animals around.

 Do you have a large yard or a small apartment?
 Do you rent or own?

 Does your town, insurance policy, or landlord have breed restrictions?

 The answers to these questions can help you eliminate certain breeds from your list.

 If you are always on the go and don’t have a lot of time to devote to dog-related activities, then an intelligent, active breed is a bad idea.